Chabad messianism: Schneerson's illness and death

-On March 2, 1992, while praying at the Ohel, the burial site of his father-in-law, Schneerson suffered a massive stroke.
+On 2 March 1992, while praying at the Ohel, the burial site of his father-in-law, Schneerson suffered a massive stroke.
 That very evening, while he was being treated for his stroke and Chabad Hasidim around the world gathered for prayer, some of the messianists broke out in song and dance.
 It was during this period of illness and inability to communicate that the messianic movement reached its greatest fervor, and became more vocal of their hope that Schneerson would soon be the mashiach.
 This also troubled many people who felt that it was being imposed upon Schneerson as something he had no control over.
-In the fall of 1992, a special balcony was constructed on the upper level of the synagogue at 770 Eastern Parkway, which overlooked the main sanctuary.
-This was done in order to allow Schneerson to participate at the daily prayers.
-It soon became customary for many Hasidim to recite the Yechi after prayer, to which Schneerson made encouraging motions with his left hand (his right side had been paralyzed by the stroke).
-On certain occasions; the Rebbe made increasingly big signs of encouragement, such as on Rosh Chodesh Kislev 1992 (5753), when the Rebbe moved his hand back and forth with extreme energy.
-During the next two years, the messianists began publicizing their message on television and in newspaper advertisements.
-Some of Schneerson's collected speeches from the previous two years of his life were collected into pamphlets and published under the title Besuras Hageula.
-These especially were distributed by the messianic Hasidim in an effort to bolster the case that he would be the messiah despite his illness, and that the coming of the messiah is imminent.

-By late 1992, a movement to formally crown Schneerson as messiah gained prominence.
-Shmuel Butman announced his plan to crown the Rebbe.Mashiach Madness reaches frenzy as Lubavitch 'anoint' the Rebbe, Debra Nussbaum Cohen, Jewish Telegraphic Agency January 28, 1993 The Rebbe, who had been paralyzed and speechless since March the previous year, would join the daily prayers on a special balcony that was built for him to easily be wheeled.
-Butman planned to crown the Rebbe on January 30, 1993, after the evening prayers.
+By late 1992, a movement to formally crown Schneerson as Messiah gained prominence.
+Shmuel Butman announced his plan to crown the Rebbe.
+The Rebbe, who had been paralyzed and speechless since March the previous year, would join the daily prayers on a special balcony that was built for him to easily be wheeled.
+Butman planned to crown the Rebbe on 30 January 1993, after the evening prayers.
 However, when the Rebbe was nudged by Krinsky not to attend the planned event, he communicated to his secretaries Leibel Groner and Yudel Krinsky that he would only attend for the usual evening service.
 Both Groner and Krinsky, then followed by Butman, announced that the event was actually not a coronation and should not be intended as such.